kemball/karkadann/README.md

 * `.added()` Returns the DateTime the genome was added to the database.
 * `.binomial(binomial=None)` Acts a flexible getter/setter for the binomial name associated with this genome.

-`Genome.fetch(genome_name)` fetches and populates a Genome object from the database and returns it.
+`Genome.fetch(genome_name)` fetches and populates a Genome object from the database, referenced by name, and returns it.

 #### `Assembly(records,genome_id,)`